groonga/groonga/doc/source/reference/commands/tokenize.rst

 ``ENABLE_TOKENIZED_DELIMITER`` is enabled, the target string is treated as already tokenized string.
 Tokenizer just tokenizes by tokenized delimiter.

+``mode``
+""""""""

+It specifies a tokenize mode.
+If the mode is specified ``ADD``, the text is tokenized by the rule that adding a document.
+If the mode is specified ``GET``, the text is tokenized by the rule that searching a document.
+If the mode is omitted, the text is tokenized by the ``ADD`` mode.

+Here is an example to the ``ADD`` mode.

+.. groonga-command
+.. include:: ../../example/reference/commands/tokenize/add_mode.log
+.. tokenize TokenBigram "Fulltext Search" --mode ADD

+The last alphabet is tokenized by one character.

+Here is an example to the ``GET`` mode.

+.. groonga-command
+.. include:: ../../example/reference/commands/tokenize/get_mode.log
+.. tokenize TokenBigram "Fulltext Search" --mode GET

+The last alphabet is tokenized by two characters.

 Return value
 ------------